 He gulps and looks at me, the tears falling onto me from his eyes.
 I catch them in my mouth and start another kissing session, licking his long eyelashes before the tears can form.
 He’s very salty.
 We cum simultaneously.
 Not as much as before.
 We are fucked dry I collapse, instantly asleep.

 I wake before Jack.
 He is curled next to me, his hand on the side of his face.
 It looks like his thumb is in his mouth.
 It isn’t, thankfully.
 That would freak me out.
 He is so beautiful, so fragile.
 I love his beauty.
 I love protecting him.
 He can be everything for me.
 That is a dangerous thought.
 I resolve to make him feel how much I love him.
 With Scott and Jace, I was the strong one.
 We never needed to express love in words.
 We knew what we felt.
 I have to do more with Jack.
 I want to be able to express my feelings with words.
 I think about the love song we discarded.
 It starts, “I wake up every day, you’re by my side.
 You reach to touch me, when I say good-bye.
 You stick around when we’re in a crowd.
 We smile when fools shout out loud.”
 Was it more a poem than a song.
 Maybe it a ballad, like a sonnet.
 I start thinking about the play we are doing for English, ‘The Tempest.”
 I really hate it.
 All the plays within the play, people plotting, hate and more hate.
 Maybe we could do Shakespeare’s sonnets as a play.
-I had to read more.
-I knew Jack would love doing the sonnets which are often love poems.
+I need to read more.
+I know Jack would love doing the sonnets which are often love poems.
 I roll over and reflect on how romantic I’m being.
 Maybe it’s just a dream.
 It’s good to think of something other than the band.
 Is the band consuming my life?
 I fall asleep.
 I dream we are on stage and everyone hates us.
 Max has his paw over his eye.

 Jack wakes me later.